adiazny/strong/README.md

 - Parse and convert workouts to Go workout structs
 - Send workouts to Strava API

+# Project Structure
+- `bin`: contains compiled application binaries, ready for deployment to a production server
+- `cmd/api`: contains application-specific code for the Strong API application.
+Includes the code for running the server, reading and writing HTTP requests and managing authentication.
+- `internal`: contains various ancillary packages used by the Strong API.
+It will contain the code for interacting with external services, doing data validation and so on.
+Basically, any code which isn’t application-specific and can potentially be reused will live in here.
+The Go code under cmd/api will import the packages in the internal directory (but never the other way around).
+- `remote`: contains the configuration files and setup scripts for the production server
+- `go.mod`: file will declare our project dependencies, versions and module path.
+- `Makefile`: file will contain recipes for automating common administrative tasks — like auditing the Go code, building binaries, and executing various commands

 ## The Power of Go Tests

 "write calling code that is sensible, readable, and useful, and only then proceed to implement everything necessary to make it work."